International participants extol opening ceremony of Beijing 2022

 "It's a big show, and is the evolution of Beijing 2008," exclaimed Gianni Merlo, president of International Sports Press Association.
 He had been impressed by the magnificence of the Summer Games ceremony, and gave applause to the streamlined new one.

+Artists perform during the opening ceremony of the Beijing 2022 Olympic Winter Games at the National Stadium in Beijing, capital of China, Feb.
+4, 2022.
+(Xinhua/Chen Yichen)

-Seated among reporters of media outlets from all over the world, Masaru Komatsu with Tokyo Sports Press constantly pulled out his cell phone to record the remarkable moments.
+Seated among reporters of media outlets from all over the world, Masaru Komatsu with Tokyo Sports Press constantly pulled out his cell phone to shoot the remarkable moments.

 "Though it's very cold tonight in Beijing, I can feel the fervor of spectators on site, and I am going to write a story about how exciting the opening ceremony is," said the 30-year-old.
 "I love the design of the countdown with fireworks, and the blue and green fireworks seem to brighten up the winter."